From G's to Gents season 1: Reunion Special

 Mr. Bentley brought all the contestants together.
 He interviewed T-Jones, Cee, Shotta, Kesan, & Creepa and what had happened since the selected G's left the club.
 T-Jones is now selling his own calendars and clocks.
 Cee has separated from Gina, but he still sees his daughter.
 Shotta has moved from Brooklyn, New York to Los Angeles for barber school and does his job at the place where he got his shave.
 Mr. Bentley gave Shotta a check for $5,000 plus a shaving kit.
 Although Kesan has an anger management coach, he has clearly not corrected his issues as he punched E6 just before the show was aired.
 Thaddeus (formerly known as Creepa) came out finally as a gentleman to talk about his transformation.

+Ain't Nutting But a G Strang (Special)

+This clip appeared on the limited edition "From G's to Gents: After Hours" DVD released in 2009, featuring scenes and episodes not included on the show's initial release.

+The scene opens with a silent, lingering shot of an empty beer bottle sitting on Mr. Bentley's bedside table; the contestants having been made to swear off alcohol the previous episode.

+Mr. Bentley frustratedly awakes the contestants, kicking Kesan in the stomach as he attempts to rise from bed.
+Mr. Bentley's frustration suddenly fades as he stares at the contestants in silence; eyes glazed and distant.
+The cameramen are asked to leave the room as Mr. Bentley and DeWilliams progress through the room; the door closing behind them.
+The scene fades to black.

+A few moments later, the scene fades back in.
+The cameraman is filming through the blinds of the contestants' shared bedroom.
+Mr. Bentley is seen screaming, though his voice inaudible, whilst smashing a bottle of Budweiser on the bedframe of Kesan.
+One unidentified contestant, cut from all official airings of the show due to political affiliations, is seen crying hysterically.